1bench, modern MariaDB GUI client

 Autocomplete

 Smart suggestions for table names, columns, and SQL keywords as you type.
+Learns from your schema.

 Does MariaDB have a GUI?

-What is the best MariaDB GUI client?
+What is the best MariaDB GUI for Mac, Windows, or Linux?

 Ready to manage MariaDB visually?